 - (1) The state racing commission shall consist of five members, no more than three of who shall be members of the same political party.
 They shall be appointed by the governor, and no less than three of them shall be practical breeders of racehorses within the state.
 Each member shall be an actual resident of New Mexico and of such character and reputation as to promote public confidence in the administration of racing affairs. - (2) The commission shall meet at the call of the chair, as requested by a majority of the members or as otherwise provided by statute.
-Notice of the meetings must be given and the meetings must be conducted in accordance with the Open Meetings Act, Sections 10-15-1 through 10-15-4 NMSA, 1978. - (3) If it is difficult or impossible for a racing commission member to attend a meeting of the racing commissioners, that member may participate in the meeting by telephone.
-The telephone shall be a speakerphone that allows all commission members and the public to hear all speakers at the meeting. - (4) A majority of the commission constitutes a quorum.
+Notice of the meetings must be given and the meetings must be conducted in accordance with the Open Meetings Act, Sections 10-15-1 through 10-15-4 NMSA, 1978. - (3) If it is difficult or impossible for a racing commission member to attend a meeting of the racing commissioners, that member may participate in the meeting virtually or by telephone. - (4) A majority of the commission constitutes a quorum.
 When a quorum is present, a motion before the commission is carried by an affirmative vote of the majority of the commissioners present at the meeting. - (5) A commission member may not act in the name of the commission on any matter without a majority vote of a quorum of the commission. - D. Annual report: The commission shall submit an annual report as prescribed by statute.